 If you preserve the homemade pickle juice or brine in the refrigerator, make sure to seal the jar tight and store it in a sealed crisper drawer which is a cold place in the fridge.

 Don’t store the jar close at the door and don’t open the fridge frequently.
 In the case of, shelf-stable store-bought, you needn’t preserve unopened pickle juice in the refrigerator.

-Most of the store-bought pickle juice is pasteurized and the manufacturers use the preservative to enhance juice shelf life.
+Most store-bought pickle juices are pasteurized and the manufacturers use the preservative to enhance juice shelf life.
 Once you opened store-bought pickle juice, make sure to preserve the jar after every use.

 When you open the jarred juice it loses its preservatives and naturally attracts bacteria when comes contact into with air, heat, and light.